antiboredom/automating-video/README.md

 * Editing videos using FFMPEG

 ### Day 2
-* Looking at as text
+* Treating at videos as texts
   * Subtitle files: how they work and how to download them
   * Speech-to-text: using open source and paid tools
 * Videogrep